 There is a reason why the Marlin 336 is a popular hunting rifle, and that reason is that it is easy to handle, lightweight and maneuverable.
 In addition, the rifle is offered at a reasonable price, meaning it can be used by beginners and professionals.

-When it comes to rifles, quality comes at a price.
+When it comes to the best rifle for whitetail deer, quality comes at a price.
 Therefore, when you are in search of the best deer hunting rifle, you must be ready to invest a substantial amount of money.
 Nevertheless, you do not need to invest thousands of dollars.
 As seen from the reviews there are some great rifles in the under 500 market.
 But if you have the money to spend on a quality high-end rifle, there is quite a wider selection of rifles you can choose from.
 Thus, the rifle market offers something for everyone, and it all depends on your needs and preferences.
 In conclusion there are many rifles out there; however, not all are designed for deer hunting purposes, but with the ones reviewed above you cannot go wrong.